pimotte/nomic/README.md

 - A prosecutor.
 - A jury, comprised of at least one player.

-No player can take multiple roles in a single trial, i.e. a player can not be both prosecutor and jury.
+No player can take multiple roles in a single Trial, i.e. a player can not be both prosecutor and jury.

 **363** *Jury Selection*